There have been talks and debates as to the extent to which a malicious code or virus can affect the computer hardware.

-As I seek to dissect this issue, I know we can all learn something new from this very important issue [I hope this article would not be too technical, I would not be making myself clear when not making some technical clarifications though]
+As I seek to dissect this myth, I know we can all learn something new from this very important issue [I hope this article would not be too technical, I would not be making myself clear by not invoking some basic jargon]

 The Virus effect

 When your computer is infected with a virus and your data is corrupted, is the hardware at risk?
 (I will not explain the types of Viruses and their effects here since they can be ‘goggled’)

 Computer virus is a term applied to any program that is designed to damage data stored on a computer system or network.
 The virus may infect documents, applications or worst of all system files that are essential to the correct running of the computer system.

 A virus itself is program software and has effect basically on software and not hardware.
 It could have effect on the systems or Application software to execute specific instructions on the hardware.